-Caregivers and family members can diffuse dementia-related behaviors by being kind and gentle.
+Caregivers and family members can defuse dementia-related behaviors by being kind and gentle.

 Here are some aftercare and therapy options, as well as useful resources for caregivers.